PragathiKS/demo/tetrapak-commons/ui.dev/src/README.md

 npm run importPatterns
 ```

-Everytime you run this command, all patterns will be imported into the project regardless of whether a pattern already exists.
-To avoid that, you need to run ``npm run importPatternsSafe`` command to ensure that only new patterns are imported and existing ones remain untouched.<br><br>
+Everytime you run this command, all patterns will be imported into the project regardless of whether a pattern already exists in the system.
+To avoid that, we need to run ``npm run importPatternsSafe`` command to ensure that only new patterns are imported and existing ones are remained untouched.<br><br>

 ### Configuration
 When running the command, you will be asked to configure patternlab ``source`` and ``destination`` directories.
 This is a one time activity as pattern importer saves these configuration settings.
-To change the settings again, you need to change the ``patternImporterConfig.json``.<br><br>
+To change the settings again, you need to change the ``patternImporterConfig.json`` file.<br><br>

 ### How to use imported patterns?
 Imported patterns are ``handlebar`` files which are saved under ``source/templates-hbs`` directory.
 Handlebar patterns are used for client-side rendering of components in a headless manner.
 To render them, ``webpack`` pre-compiles these templates and save them as functions.
 To test how these templates work, follow the steps below:<br><br>